DBarney/Glua/README.md

 Lua is also where the code that takes the lua tables and renders them correctly to a witer lives.
 This code should probably be rewitten in golang at some point, as it will probably work faster.
 Its not a high priority though as it works right now.

+## Markdown

+Markdown currently lives as lua code downloaded into the project.
+I want to convert this over to golang, and maybe expose a function in lua that can be called, but I haven't bothered to do that yet as the current one works.
+Writing markdown inside of a lua string is not a good developer experience, so I am looking at better ways to do that.

 # How does this work?

 ## Optional Parenthesis